rmjarvis/TreeCorr/docs/metric.rst

 Also, unlike the "Euclidean" version, the bin spacing will be uniform in log(r) using the actual great circle distances, rather than being based on the chord distances.
+And for three-point correlation functions with ``bin_type="LogSAS"``, the phi values will be the true spherical-geometric angles between the great circles.

 .. _Rperp: